 One can switch between swipes and forward/backward buttons or both for navigation.

 To change your navigation settings from ODK Collect’s General Settings.
-Under the User Interface section, tap on Navigation, you can choose to use horizontal swipes (default settings), forward/backward buttons or swipes and buttons.
+Under the User Interface section, tap on Navigation, you can choose to use horizontal swipes (default settings), forward/backward buttons, or swipes and buttons.

 This feature makes it easier to configure ODK Collect on many devices with QR codes.
-Instead of configuring one device a time, you can easily configure all the devices at once.
+Instead of configuring one device at a time, you can easily configure all the devices at once.